ballerina-platform/ballerina-release/release-notes/swan-lake-GA-release-note.md

     - /downloads/swan-lake-release-notes
 ---

-### Overview of Ballerina Swan Lake 2201.0.0
+### Overview of Ballerina 2201.0.0 (Swan Lake)

-<em>Swan Lake 2201.0.0 is the first major release of 2021 and it includes a new set of features and significant improvements to the compiler, runtime, standard library, and developer tooling.
-It is based on the 2021R1 version of the Language Specification.</em>
+<em>2201.0.0 (Swan Lake) is the first major release of 2022 and it includes a new set of features and significant improvements to the compiler, runtime, standard library, and developer tooling.
+It is based on the 2022R1 version of the Language Specification.</em>

 ### Updating Ballerina

-If you are already using Ballerina, use the [Ballerina Update Tool](/learn/tooling-guide/cli-tools/update-tool/) to directly update to Swan Lake Beta6 by running the command below.
+If you are already using Ballerina, use the [Ballerina Update Tool](/learn/tooling-guide/cli-tools/update-tool/) to directly update to 2201.0.0 (Swan Lake) by running the command below.

 > `bal dist pull 2201.0.0`